 - My web browser does not store or remember my passwords.

-The first Computer Security Day was in 1988 started by the Association for Computer Security to raise awareness concerning computer security issues.
+In 1988, the Association for Computer Security launched the first Computer Security Day to raise awareness concerning computer security issues.